IPAMS/IDSimF/documentation/modules/btree.rst

 Particle Class
 ==============

-IDSimF implements particle based simulation methods. :cpp:class:`BTree::Particle` is the current base class for all simulated particles in IDSimF.
+IDSimF implements particle based simulation methods. :cpp:class:`Core::Particle` is the current base class for all simulated particles in IDSimF.
 It bundles the basic characteristics of simulated charged particles in IDSimF.

-.. doxygenclass:: BTree::Particle
+.. doxygenclass:: Core::Particle
     :members:
     :undoc-members: